jl94x4/ColleXions/README.md

 ## Config Notes

+## Starting With Version 1.09
-**Pinning interval is now in minutes, not seconds!
+- **Pinning interval is now in minutes, not seconds!
 In my example the field is set to 60 which is 1 hour**

 ## Discord Webhooks